Here’s everything about someone hacking your phone using your hotspot being possible:

 If your network is unsecured, then hackers can mess with you if they want to.

 This is a bit of a simplification, but it’s definitely the crux of the whole thing.

 So, let’s take a minute to go over secured and unsecured networks to make sure this is clear.

 A lot goes into securing a Wi-Fi network, but we can boil the concept down to one simple element.

 Secure networks are protected by a password.

-With this one simple step, you make it so that not anyone can hop onto your hotspot as they will.
+With this one simple step, you make it so that no one can hop onto your hotspot as they will.

 Instead, they need the password.